 How to Prepare for Your Nonprofit Fundraiser

-Although nonprofit events vary greatly in size and complexity, and although you can adequately pull off successful events in two or three weeks, it would be better to work against a six-month schedule.
-Here is a scheduling checklist for a tribute dinner.
+Although events vary greatly in size and complexity, and although we’ve pulled off adequately successful events in two or three weeks, try working against a six-month schedule.
+The following outlines a scheduling checklist for a gala dinner.
 It can easily be modified to fit other types of events.

-Develop the plan and pick the event’s leadership.
+Develop the plan and recruit the event’s leadership.

 Secure entertainment and a location.

 Send a save-the-date postcard and e-mail announcement.